Ansel291/Project_1/README.md

 As a player i want rules/instructions to the game.

-###MVP's!
+---

+###Milestones/User Stories Accomplished:

-[x] 1.
-As a player, there must be a timer that keeps track of each player's turn
+[x] As a player, there must be a timer that keeps track of each player's turn

-[x] 2.
-As a player, I would like to see a list of 10 different figures (20 cards total).
+[x] As a player, I would like to see a list of 10 different figures (20 cards total).

 	* Doc Holiday
 	* Wyatt Earp